An efficient, provably optimal algorithm for the 0-1 loss linear classification problem

 Assume a dataset of size $N$ is drawn i.i.d (independent and identically distributed) from the same distribution as the training dataset, according to \citet{vapnik1999nature}'s \emph{generalization bound theorem}, for the hyperplane classifier we have, with high probability,

-where $E_{\text{test}}$, $E_{\text{emp}}$ are the \emph{test 0-1 loss }and the \emph{empirical 0-1 loss }of on training data set, respectively \citep{mohri2018foundations}.
+where $E_{\text{test}}$, $E_{\text{emp}}$ are the \emph{test 0-1 loss} and \emph{empirical 0-1 loss} of on training dataset, respectively \citep{mohri2018foundations}.